Kerrigan29a/templite/README.md

 'Hi good world!'
 ```

-Alternativelly you can strip the whitespaces surrounding `good`.
+Alternatively, you can strip the whitespaces surrounding `good`.

 ```python
 >>> render = compile("Hi {% if True: -%} good {%- :end %} world!")